Fear, Loathing and Electoral Love in Mexico

 Yet life has never been better for the one percent.
 Forbes listed 11 Mexicans on its most recent billionaires’ list, including Carlos Slim, the world’s richest man with a cool $69 billion.

-As Mexico undergoes another political transition, it’s worth re-examining two fundamental measurements of a democratic society: press freedom and respect for human rights.
+As Mexico undergoes another political transition, it’s worth re-examining casino online two fundamental measurements of a democratic society: press freedom and respect for human rights.
 On the first score, the situation is grim with 80 journalists murdered and 14 others disappeared in the last 12 years, according to Reporters without Borders.
 On the second count, the ability of civil society to express its voice, the situation is likewise extremely risky.

 Outspoken activists like Chihuahua mother Marisela Escobedo or Oaxaca indigenous leader Bety Carino have been assassinated along with numerous others during the last six years.
 Ciudad Juarez women’s activist Cipriana Jurado and Guerrero forest defender Rodolfo Montiel have received political asylum in the U.S, and reminiscent of the days of the Flores Magon brothers who struggled from abroad against the dictatorship of Porfirio Diaz more than one hundred years ago, an organization, Mexicans in Exile, has been formed.